tent/tent.io/content/blog/introducing-tent.md

 repository very soon.
 A hosted version for users unwilling or unable to host their own will follow quickly.

-In the meantime, we encourage anyone developing apps or services supporting Tent to add your services to the list in the GitHub repository via pull request.
+In the meantime, we encourage anyone with feedback or suggestions on the protocol or who is developing apps or services supporting Tent to add your services to the list in the GitHub repository via pull request.
 The same goes for post-types and profile info-types: a community site will launch soon, for now, use pull requests or reach out directly: info@tent.io